Dromaeosauroides: Discovery and naming

 Few dinosaur remains have been found in Scandinavia.
 The mainland of western Denmark is an unlikely region to find dinosaur remains, since the Mesozoic sediments there are marine Maastrichtian chalk.
 Fossils of non-dinosaurian marine animals, including mosasaurs and plesiosaurs, have been found in these deposits.
 Mesozoic deposits in Scania, Sweden, are much richer in fossils, including those of dinosaurs.
 The Danish island of Bornholm in the Baltic Sea was part of the same land mass as Scania (the Scandinavian-Russian continent), and has a similar geology.
 The southwestern part of the island is the only place in Denmark which has yielded dinosaur remains.

 During the 1990s, the Fossil Project (disbanded in 2005) was formed by a group of unemployed people who received funding from Denmark and the EEC to maintain geological sites on Bornholm.
 One of these, "Carl Nielsen's sandpit" in the Robbedale valley (not to be confused with the Robbedale Formation, where no vertebrate remains have been found), is part of the Jydegaard Formation.
 This formation is 140 million years old, dating to the Late Berriasian (or Ryazanian) stage of the Early Cretaceous period.
 The Fossil Project sifted sand at these sites in cooperation with the NaturBornholm interpretation centre, which exhibited the fossils discovered.
 In September 2000, Danish palaeontologists Per Christiansen and Niels Bonde taught a field course at the site, "The Hunt for Danish Dinosaurs".
 During the course, geology student Eliza Jarl Estrup found a theropod tooth, the first dinosaur discovered on Danish territory, and the find was recorded by a local television station.

 The tooth was presented at the 45th annual meeting of the Palaeontological Association in 2001, and identified as a dromaeosaur.
-In 2003 the tooth (MGUH 27218/DK 315) was made the holotype specimen of Dromaeosauroides bornholmensis—named and described by Christiansen and Bonde.
+In 2003 the tooth (MGUH 27218/DK 315) was made the holotype specimen of Dromaeosauroides bornholmensis—scientifically named and described by Christiansen and Bonde.
 The genus name combines Dromaeosaurus with the Greek -ides ("in the form of"), referring to the resemblance between the teeth of the two genera.
 The specific name refers to Bornholm.
 The name Dromaeosaurus itself has been translated as "swift" or "running reptile".
 Bonde and Christiansen had expected the first Danish dinosaur remains to be teeth of herbivorous dinosaurs such as hypsilophodonts or Iguanodon, and were surprised to find a dromaeosaur tooth instead, since these are rare in Early Cretaceous formations; herbivores would have been more abundant than carnivores.
 Because the dromaeosaur seems to have been large, they expected that resilient bones, such as claws, might be found in the future.
 The palaeontologists did not expect bones of larger dinosaurs to be discovered in the formation (since these would most likely have been found when the sand was commercially exploited), but hoped the remains of a Mesozoic mammal would be found.
 The holotype tooth has been illustrated in several books and research articles.
 It was certified "Danekræ" ("Danish creature", according to a 1990 Danish museum law securing important fossils) when its scientific importance was evaluated by the Geological Museum in Copenhagen.